-Insulin is a hormone produced by the pancreas, that helps to regulate blood glucose level.
-This hormone is essential to transport and store glucose in cells and helps to use glucose as energy source for the organism.
+Insulin is a hormone produced by the pancreas, which helps to regulate the blood glucose level.
+This hormone is essential to transport and store glucose in the cells and helps to use glucose as an energy source for the organism.

-Insulin acts as a key for allowing glucose to access cells.
-If glucose cannot enter the cells, it is accumulated in the blood.
+Insulin acts as a key to let the glucose access the cells.
+If glucose cannot enter into the cells, it accumulates in the blood.

-- A slow and continuous insulin that helps blood glucose levels to always remain stable between 70-100 mg/dl, known as basal insulin secretion.
+- Slow and continuous insulin that helps blood glucose levels to remain always stable between 70-100 mg/dl, known as basal insulin secretion.

-- Another one, bolus insulin, secreted in greater quantity, generally when the sanguineous glucose is in high values after meals, known as pulsatile insulin secretion.
+- Another one, bolus insulin, secreted in a larger quantity, generally when the sanguineous glucose is increasing after meals, known as pulsatile insulin secretion.

 Types of insulin

-Depending on the type of insulin to use, the effect starting time varies, i.e., the moment in which insulin starts lowering the blood sugar level.
+Depending on the type of insulin you use, the starting time effect varies, i.e., the moment in which insulin starts lowering the blood sugar level.

-Moreover, it is necessary to know the peak, when insulin reaches its maximum effect, in which blood glucose level will be reduced.
+Moreover, it is necessary to know the peak, when insulin reaches its maximum effect, in which the the blood glucose level will be reduced.

-There should be awareness of the duration of the effects of insulin, that is to say the period during which the blood glucose level will keep lowering.
+There should be an awareness of the duration of the insulin effects that means, the period when the blood glucose level will keep lowering.

 Insulin is classified into several groups:

 It is rapidly absorbed from adipose (subcutaneous) tissue in the bloodstream.
-It is used to control blood glucose during the ingestion of food or drinks, and thus correct high blood sugar levels.
+It is used to control blood glucose during the ingestion of food or drinks, and corrects the high blood sugar levels.